Lima and Callao Metro: 2010s: Completion of the first line

 In 2009, the government decided that the Ministry of Transport and Communications (MTC) would retake the administration of the AATE (Electrical Train Autonomous Authority).
 It also put an entity called "Provias Nacional" in charge of organizing a public bid to select the consortium that would build the remaining sections of the project.
 Financing would come from a foreign debt operation with the Development Bank of Latin America and the Caribbean (CAF) for US$300 million.
 This credit was approved on August 18, 2009.

 On December 2, 2009, the government approved for the "Consorcio Tren Eléctrico Lima" consortium, (formed by Brazilian company Odebrecht and Peruvian company Graña y Montero) to build the line from the unfinished first segment until Grau station in Downtown Lima.
-Construction started On March 2, 2010, and the second segment opened on July 11, 2011.
+Construction started on March 2, 2010, and the second segment opened on July 11, 2011.
 The third segment of the line that connects Downtown Lima to the northeastern district of San Juan de Lurigancho opened for public service on July 25, 2014.

-Lima and Callao Metro showing Lines 1 (green), 2 (yellow), and 4 (red).

 On December 23, 2010, president Alan Garcia established through supreme decree 059-2010-MTC the Basic Metro Network of Lima and Callao, signaling the implementation of a network consisting of 5 lines of metro for Lima, contemplating the construction of ground, elevated and underground segments.